Why Does an Octopus Bleed Blue?

 Image credit: Science Trivia Resume

 Octopuses can live in conditions of a temperature of -1-2 degree celsius.
 The copper-rich blood is not acceptable by an octopus in all condition which is a refrainment for the animal to move to all places.
 Such condition forces it more to move on the floor.
 It can only stay in those environmental conditions where the blood of the mammal can be managed.
 It is the only mammal with different blood type, against others who have red iron-rich blood.
-With blue blood and three-chambered heart, octopuses are also known for their 9 brains.
+With blue blood and a three-chambered heart, octopuses are also known for their 9 brains.

 Octopuses are highly known for their intelligent use of the brain in sports and many other events.
 It also has a special feature of shedding a distinct color ink that helps it save itself from its predators.
 Next time, on a visit to the aquarium, make it a point to observe the features, especially the breathing of the octopus to understand the culture of its blue blood.